Why distracted driving is costing everyone money

 But it’s not just those involved in collisions who are feeling the impact of distracted driving.

 More collisions bring higher costs for insurance companies.
-Even a simple rear-end collision—the majority of claims Dupaco Insurance Services sees—aren’t so simple anymore, with repairs costing much more than they once did.
+Even a simple rear-end collision—the majority of claims that Dupaco Insurance Services sees—aren’t so simple anymore, with repairs costing much more than they once did.

 Since 2011, the average insurance premium has jumped 16% to $926, an NBC News story reported.